daormar/debasher/doc/design_doc_webui.md

    named portably.
 9. Anything else: `define_opt` with the literal value.

-The order carries meaning.
-The option channel comes before the command line flag, so an option can be documented as a command line option in `_identify_cmdline_opts` and still take its value from a FIFO.
+A command line option always gets its definition from rule 6, or from rule 1 for a flag, since one with an option channel other than `none` is refused (see "What script generation refuses").
 A fanout family becomes a loop instead of one line: it reads the count from its command line option and defines one option per index, `define_opt` or `define_fifo_opt` on the writing side, `define_opt_from_proc_task_out` on the reading side.

 In `standard` and `generator` mode each definition is written once, in `_define_opts` or in `_generate_opts`.
 In `array` mode the generated